wotbrew/silc/README.md

 (with mydb2 :name "Fred") ;; => #{0}
 (with mydb2 :wut? :could-be-anything) ;; => #{}
 ```
 The `with` fn can be used with a composite value - provided it is indexed.
-This fn doesn't attempt to fall back on a linear scan like the others, so beware.
 ```clojure
 (with mydb2 #{:map :position} {:map :level1, :position [0 0]}) ;; => #{0}
 ```